landawn/abacus-jdbc/README.md

 			            //.prepareQuery(connection, query...)
 			            //.prepareNamedQuery(dataSource, namedQuery...)
 			            //.prepareCallableQuery(dataSource, query...)
 			            //....
+				      .setString(1, fistName) // Firstly set query parameters, if needed.
+				    //.setLong(paramName, paramValue) // set named parameters for NamedQuery/PreparedCallableQuery.
+				    //.setParameters(entity) // set named parameters by entity with getter/setter methods
+				    //.setParameters(Map<String, ?>) // set named parameters by Map
+				    //.setParameters(param1, param2...) // set several parameters in one line.
+				    //.setParameters(Collection<?> parameters) // set parameters with a Collection.
+				    //.setParameters(ParametersSetter parametersSetter) // set parameters by functional interface.
+				    //....

-// It can also associated to a self-defined DAO method.
+// Sql can also associated to a self-defined DAO method.
 (There are tens of most used predefined methods in DAO interfaces which be used without write single line of code). public interface UserDao extends JdbcUtil.CrudDao<User, Long, SQLBuilder.PSC, UserDao>, JdbcUtil.JoinEntityHelper<User, SQLBuilder.PSC, UserDao> {
     // This is just a sample.
 Normally there are pre-defined methods available for this query: userDao.list(Condition cond).
     // This method doesn't require the implementation.